themayursinha/blog/_posts/2026-05-08-stop-fixing-bola-one-endpoint-at-a-time.md

 }
 ```

-The developer declares the intended action and resource.
-The middleware handles the rest:

-1. Extract the authenticated subject.
-2. Extract the resource ID.
-3. Load minimal resource metadata.
-4. Check tenant boundary.
-5. Evaluate policy.
-6. Log the decision.
-7. Deny by default if the decision is unclear.
+The middleware should extract the authenticated subject, extract the resource ID, load minimal resource metadata, check the tenant boundary, evaluate policy, log the decision, and deny by default if the decision is unclear.

 This pattern reduces cognitive load.
 Developers do not need to rediscover the authorization model every time they add an endpoint.
 They use a paved road.

-The middleware should also make insecure paths visible.
-For example, a new route that accepts `:orderId` but has no authorization annotation should create a CI warning or failure.
-A controller that loads an object before authorization should be easy to detect.
-A service method that accepts object IDs without a subject context should look suspicious in code review.
+The middleware should also make insecure paths visible: a new route that accepts `:orderId` but has no authorization annotation should create a CI warning or failure; a controller that loads an object before authorization should be easy to detect; a service method that accepts object IDs without a subject context should look suspicious in code review.

 This is where authorization becomes developer experience, not just policy.